jlacar/codekata/bloomfilters/devnotes.md

 Now that we have an initial question we can ask a ``Dictionary`` object, we think about what kind of "conversation" we'd like to have that would require us to ask that question.
 That is, what is the context for calling the ``isEmpty()`` method?
 Is this really a useful capability to add to the Dictionary API?
 Will this eventually lead us to implementing a bloom filter?
 How?

 Let's try to answer these questions by adding a new test that asserts the opposite of the first test: when words are added, the dictionary should not be empty.
 We see the test fails.
 That's good.
+Now we need to add some implementation code to make it work.

+We need a data structure to hold our words.
+Let's try using a TreeMap.
+Let's just get the test to pass and worry about other considerations later.
+We put the words into the dictionary and fix the code in ``isEmpty()`` to work with the ``dict`` field instead of ``size``.

+Running the tests, we get a green bar.
+Success!